cyyynthia/pronoundb.org/README.md

  - GitHub
  - Discord (Web)
    - Exists as a [plugin](https://github.com/cyyynthia/pronoundb-powercord) for [Powercord](https://powercord.dev)
-   - Exists as a [plugin](https://cdn.cynthia.dev/pronoundb/PronounDB.plugin.js) for [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp)
+   - Exists as a [plugin](https://cdn.cynthia.dev/pronoundb/PronounDB.plugin.js) for [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) (**Experimental, and most likely broken to some extent.
+Lacks self-updating and some functionalities**).
  - Twitch

 **Support coming soon:tm: for:**